What kind of volunteering opportunities does Communicare have?

 I’m only available on weekends or evenings.
 Can I still volunteer?

-Unfortunately, at the moment we do not have any programs that can offer weekend or evening volunteering positions.
+Unfortunately, at the moment we do not have any programs that offer weekend or evening volunteering positions.

 Where are the volunteering opportunities located?